Is Your Website Working For You?

 - Write your product content as if you are helping them solve their problems – because you are.
 Avoid “we are the best” speak and instead use “this is how we help you….”

 Be Clear and Not Clever

 For years, advertising has tricked us into thinking that catchy and creative headlines and phrases work well at capturing our attention.
 They might have for a while, but not so much anymore.
-As consumers, we have gotten smarter and we are tired of advertising trickery, marketing cliques, and surreptitious methods of persuasion.
+For one, being clever often comes at the expense of using keywords in your headlines, which is an opportunity you can’t afford to miss.
+Even more so, we consumers have gotten smarter and we’re tired of advertising trickery, marketing cliques, and surreptitious methods of persuasion.
 We don’t want to be lied to, gimmicked, or fooled.
 We just want the truth!

 Wouldn’t it be easier to get to the point in our content instead of trying to persuade others?

 If you focus your content on being clear, not clever, you will find that more people will place their trust in you.
 And quite honestly, trust is the best thing you can have with your consumers.
 Be careful not to make things more complicated than they need to be.
 Use simple words that are easy to understand, since your goal is to be understood.
 Just be clear with what you want people to do on your site.
 You will gain more fans and followers in the long-run.